Roam Sweet Roam Car Camping

 Buy Now

-Portable Shower: My latest addition to my car camping gear in 2021 was a portable shower and bucket.
-You place the pump in a bucket or water and then just use the shower head!
+Portable Shower: My latest addition to my car camping gear in 2021 was a portable camp shower and bucket.
+Place the pump in a collapsable bucket or water and then just use the shower head!
 It works really great and has a ton of pressure.
 It’s easy to set up and store.
-It’s rechargable, yet I haven’t had to recharge it yet.
+It’s rechargeable, yet I haven’t had to recharge it so far.

 Portable Camp Shower